 What traders do you admire, if any?

-Hard question but it’s John “Rambo“ Moulton and Ray Dalio (not a Trader specifically).
-Michael Burry is also a great head, he is the fund manager who made a lot of money in 2008.
-I “admire” him not for the money that he made with the mortgage crisis, he has shown that your mind and experience can show you the way.
+Hard question but it’s John “Rambo“ Moulton and Ray Dalio (not a trader specifically).
+Michael Burry is also a great head; he is a fund manager who made a lot of money in 2008.
+I “admire” him not for the money he made during the mortgage crisis but because he has shown that your mind and experience can show you the way.
 The Ray Dalio principles are also great.

-Do you use the order flow in trading?
+Do you use order flow in trading?
 How?

-Orderflow is a modern word.
+Order flow is a modern term.
 I think my trading is pretty easy to describe: I buy when the price goes up and vice versa.
 I look at imbalances of bid and ask, or the fast market moves.
-Big part of my trading is the resting order from the Market Makers.
+Big part of my trading is the resting order from the market makers.